openhab/openhabian/README.md

 For image building, please see the `build-....sh` scripts to get an idea of the process.

-The RPi image is based on the [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) project, the new RPi image is based on the [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian) standard image, the Pine64 image is based on [build-pine64-image](https://github.com/longsleep/build-pine64-image).
+The RPi image was based on the [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) project, the new RPi image is now based on the [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian) standard image, the Pine64 image is based on [build-pine64-image](https://github.com/longsleep/build-pine64-image).

 To improve the openHABian configuration tool, please have a look at `openhabian-setup.sh`.